kroolar/tech-stack/software-design/design-patterns/flyweight.md

 # Flyweight

-A structured design pattern that allows you to reduce RAM consumption by sharing states between similar objects.
+A structural design pattern that allows you to reduce RAM consumption by sharing states between similar objects.

 - **Flyweight**: A common object that can be used in multiple contexts.
 It stores common state.
 - **Flyweight Factory**: Class responsible for creating and storing Flyweight objects.